Crystal Palace and South Norwood Low Traffic Neighbourhood

 - it would not help the many households in Croydon that don’t own cars

-- it would help people become healthier and more active
+- it would not help people become healthier and more active, moving around on foot or by bike and to otherwise exercise

 We have an opportunity to make it easier and safer for people to walk or cycle more often to help avoid problems of increased car traffic, while giving many residents a better environment for exercising and staying healthy.
 This is particularly important during the current pandemic, as evidence suggests that healthier people have a better chance of recovering from COVID-19.